williamouyang/okta.github.io/_source/_posts/2015-05-08-software-engineering-design-principles.md

 * Hiding beta features behind flags in the code
 * Incremental rollout first to test accounts and then in batches of customers
 * Automated deployment process
-* Code and infrastructure is forward and backward compatible allowing rollback
+* Code and infrastructure is forwards and backwards compatible allowing rollback
 * Health check and automatically remove down nodes
 * Return a degraded / read-only response over nothing at all